Chenchen2001/MISGroupWork/README.md

 # MISGroupWork
-The MIS group work of Shanghai University School of Management
+The MIS group work of Shanghai University School of Management.

+This is a Student Score Managing System, made up by using HTML, CSS, JavaScript and Ajax, Axios, jQuery.

+This should be runned on a remote server, having MySQL established and being configured correctly in file `server.js`.

+The server is functioned by NodeJS, having `express`,`mysql`,'log4js' installed by npm.